 High altitude balloon

-Common high altitude balloons, including ours, are able to fly as high as 30km.
-For comparison, planes fly in altitudes from 9 km to 13 km.
-Around 18km altitude is where “near space” begins and it offers plenty amazing views.
+Common high altitude balloons, including ours, are able to fly as high as 30km (for comparison, planes fly in altitudes from 9 km to 13 km).
+Around 18km altitude is where “near space” begins and it offers many amazing views.
 Watch our video and see for yourself!

 Our first high altitude balloon

 We launched our first high altitude balloon in autumn of the year 2017.
 The contestants were working on it throughout semi-finals.
 The whole BalloonSat was designed and constructed by them, using Arduino board and many sensors for the interior and plastic and polystyrene for the case itself.
 During flight we measured various data like atmospheric pressure, temperature of the air around the balloon, acceleration and others.
 The BalloonSat also carried Geiger-Müller tube, thanks to which it was possible to measure the level of ionizing radiation in different altitudes.
 One of the experiments was also a test of silicon solar panels, in particular their efficiency in dependency to lowering temperature.
 Last but not least were biological experiments in which we measured the reaction of microorganisms to their surroundings.

 Again and better!

 In the year 2018 we are launching a high altitude balloon with the experiments of Expedice Mars’ participants again.
 Those who sign in will be working on it during semifinals and finals and their experiments will visit near space!